mamcer/isofinder/README.md

 Main Functionalities:

-* Quick search of information among
+* Quick search of information
 * Advanced searches
-* Download of files and folders
+* Download of files and folders as zip files

 Summarized workflow: With IsoFinder.Scanner a user scan different iso files and index the content in a SQL Server database.
-A web application works as a front end, making it easier to search for content and navigate trough the stored volumes.
+A web application works as front end, making it easier to search for content and navigate trough the stored volumes.
 It also allows a user to make request to download files or folders included in the iso volumes.
-That requests are processed by another application, IsoFinder.Handler, an application which is waiting for request, mount the iso files, copy the requested files or folders making them available to the user through the Web application.
+That requests are processed by another application, IsoFinder.Handle.
+An application which is waiting for request, mount the iso files, copy the requested files or folders making them available to the user as a zip file download in the Web application.

 Main Projects: